 |Movable collateral laws and credit information systems||Time, cost, outcome and recovery rate for a commercial insolvency and the strength of the legal framework for insolvency|

-To start, the Doing Business team designs a questionnaire together with academic advisers.
-The questionnaire uses a simple standardized business case to ensure comparability across countries and over time—with assumptions about the legal form of the business, its size, its location and the nature of its operations.
+First, together with academic advisers, the Doing Business team designs a questionnaire.
+The questionnaire uses a simple standardized business case to ensure comparability across economies and over time—with assumptions about the legal form of the business, its size, its location and the nature of its operations.

 Questionnaires are administered to more than 13,000 local experts, including lawyers, business consultants, accountants, freight forwarders, government officials and other professionals routinely administering or advising on legal and regulatory requirements.

 The data from questionnaires are subjected to numerous rounds of verification, leading to revisions or expansions of the information collected.
-The data for all sets of indicators in Doing Business 2018 are as of June 1, 2017 (except for the Paying Taxes indicator, for which the data refer to January-December 2016).
+The data for all sets of indicators in Doing Business 2019 are as of May 1, 2018 (except for the paying taxes indicators, for which the data refer to calendar year 2017).

 The Doing Business project captures several important dimensions of the business regulatory environment as they apply to domestic firms.
 It provides quantitative analyses of regulations for the 11 areas captured by the report.

-While the Labor Market Regulation (LMR) indicator is not included in the calculation of the ease of doing business ranking, the indicator has not been excluded from the Doing Business 2018 report.
-The LMR methodology was reviewed by internal and external consultative groups, with the aim of measuring the efficiency of employment regulation that favors job creation within international standards.
-Currently, the Labor Market Regulation raw data are presented as an annex in theDoing Business 2018 report and are not factored into the ease of doing business ranking.
+While the labor market regulation indicators are not included in the calculation of the ease of doing business ranking, the indicators have not been excluded from the Doing Business 2019 report.
+Currently, the Labor Market Regulation raw data are presented as an annex in theDoing Business 2019 report and are not factored into the ease of doing business ranking.

-The Doing Business methodology has the following caveats that should be considered when interpreting the data.
+The Doing Business methodology has the following limitations that should be understood when using the data.

-First, the collected data refer to businesses in the economy’s largest business city and may not be representative of regulation in other parts of the economy (except for 11 economies for which the second largest business city was added).
-To address this limitation, Subnational Doing Business indicators were created.
-The subnational studies point to significant differences in the speed of reform and the ease of doing business across cities in the same economy.
+First, the collected data refer to businesses in the economy’s largest business city and may not be representative of regulation in other parts of the economy (except for the 11 economies for which data are also gathered for the second largest business city).
+To address this limitation, Subnational Doing Business The subnational studies point to significant differences in the speed of reform and the ease of doing business across cities in the same economy.